 I’ve been blogging since 2006, and launched the Women’s Fiction Writers blog in March 2011.
 I teach workshops for Writers Digest University and work as a freelance fiction editor and writing coach.
 My stories and essays have appeared in print and online in over two dozen national and regional publications including The Chicago Tribune, Chicago Parent, and the New York Times Online.

-I was born and raised in Philadelphia (Yo!) and am a graduate of Temple University (Go Owls!) with a Bachelor’s degree in Journalism.
+I was born and raised in Philadelphia and am a graduate of Temple University with a Bachelor’s degree in Journalism.
 I’ve also lived in Hershey, PA, Maplewood, NJ, Cleveland, OH, and Tucson, AZ.
-I’ve called the Chicago area home since the late 1990′s, and am the proud mom of a son in college and a daughter in high school.
-I’m the often exasperated mom of two rambunctious rescued dogs and assorted woodland creatures who are partial to our backyard.
+I’ve called the Chicago area home since the late 1990s, and am the proud mom of two grown children (my favorite oxymoron).
+Along with being a life-long writer, I’m a dog-lover, vegetarian, and not-so-secret crafter.

 And here’s a little about THE GLASS WIVES:

 When a tragic accident ends the life of Richard Glass, it upends the lives of ex-wife, Evie, second wife, Nicole, and their children.
 Still, there’s no love lost between the ex and the new widow.
 In fact, Evie sees a silver lining in the heartache—the chance to move forward without Nicole in their lives, as soon as they finish sitting shiva.
 But Evie wasn’t counting on her children’s bond with their baby brother, and she certainly wasn’t counting on Nicole’s profound need to hang on to the threads of family, no matter how frayed.